Taking Chances World Tour: The Concert: Commercial performance

-In the United States, Dion entered the Billboards Top Music Video Sales chart at numbers one and two with Taking Chances World Tour: The Concert and Celine: Through the Eyes of the World, respectively.
-She became the first artist other than Bill and Gloria Gaither and the Gaither Vocal Band to manage a double-debut in the chart's two top spots.
-Taking Chances World Tour: The Concert has sold 26,000 copies in the first week and would have ranked number fourteen on the Billboard 200 if DVDs competed there.
-Celine: Through the Eyes of the World has sold 15,000 copies in its debut week in the United States.
-On 16 July 2010, RIAA certified Taking Chances World Tour: The Concert platinum for shipping 100,000 copies and Celine: Through the Eyes of the World gold for shipment of 50,000 units.
-On the Billboards 2010 Year-End Top Music Video Sales chart, Taking Chances World Tour: The Concert was placed at number ten and Celine: Through the Eyes of the World at number nineteen.
-According to Nielsen SoundScan, Taking Chances World Tour: The Concert has sold 76,000 copies in 2010 and Celine: Through the Eyes of the World ended the year with sales of 50,000 units in the United States.
-As of August 2012, Taking Chances World Tour: The Concert has sold 95,000 copies there.
+In the United States, Dion entered the Billboard Top Music Video Sales chart at numbers one and two with Taking Chances World Tour: The Concert and Celine: Through the Eyes of the World, respectively.
+She became the first artist other than Bill and Gloria Gaither and the Gaither Vocal Band to debut in the chart's top two positions simultaneously.
+Taking Chances World Tour: The Concert sold 26,000 copies in its first week and would have ranked number 14 on the Billboard 200 if DVDs were eligible.
+Celine: Through the Eyes of the World sold 15,000 copies in its debut week.
+On 16 July 2010, the RIAA certified Taking Chances World Tour: The Concert platinum for 100,000 units shipped and Celine: Through the Eyes of the World gold for 50,000 units.
+On the Billboard 2010 Year‑End Top Music Video Sales chart, Taking Chances World Tour: The Concert ranked number 10 and Celine: Through the Eyes of the World ranked number 19.
+According to Nielsen SoundScan, Taking Chances World Tour: The Concert sold 76,000 copies in 2010, while Celine: Through the Eyes of the World ended the year with 50,000 units sold.
+As of August 2012, Taking Chances World Tour: The Concert had sold 95,000 copies in the United States.

-Due to different chart rules, the DVD/CD combo of Taking Chances World Tour: The Concert entered the DVD charts in some countries and album charts in others.
-In addition to the high debut in Canada and the United States, it also reached the following positions on the DVD charts in other parts of the world: number one in Ireland, Switzerland and Japan (International Chart), number two in Finland, number three in Germany and Austria, number four in Australia and Sweden, and number six in Spain.
-On the album charts, Taking Chances World Tour: The Concert peaked at number one in Greece (International Chart), number two in Argentina and South Korea (International Chart), number eleven in the United Kingdom and the Netherlands, number eighteen in New Zealand, number twenty-four in Portugal, number twenty-nine in Italy and Czech Republic, and number thirty in Mexico.
-Besides Canada, the French edition entitled Tournée mondiale Taking Chances: le spectacle was also released in France and Belgium.
-It reached number five on the French Albums Chart and was certified gold in July 2010 for selling 50,000 copies.
-It also charted on the album charts in Belgium Wallonia (peaking at number three) and Belgium Flanders (reaching number thirty).
-On the European Top 100 Albums, Taking Chances World Tour: The Concert peaked at number thirty and Tournée mondiale Taking Chances: le spectacle reached number thirty-nine.
+Due to differing chart rules, the DVD/CD combo of Taking Chances World Tour: The Concert entered DVD charts in some countries and album charts in others.
+Beyond its strong debut in Canada and the United States, it reached number one on the DVD charts in Ireland, Switzerland, and Japan (international chart), number two in Finland, number three in Germany and Austria, number four in Australia and Sweden, and number six in Spain.
+On album charts, it peaked at number one in Greece (international chart), number two in Argentina and South Korea (international chart), number 11 in the United Kingdom and the Netherlands, number 18 in New Zealand, number 24 in Portugal, number 29 in Italy and the Czech Republic, and number 30 in Mexico.
+In addition to Canada, the French edition titled Tournée mondiale Taking Chances: le spectacle was released in France and Belgium.
+It reached number five on the French Albums Chart and was certified gold in July 2010 for 50,000 copies sold.
+It also charted in Belgium's Wallonia (peaking at number three) and Flanders (reaching number 30).
+On the European Top 100 Albums, Taking Chances World Tour: The Concert peaked at number 30, and Tournée mondiale Taking Chances: le spectacle reached number 39.